Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: The Measurement Problem

 That asymmetry (format stripped, safety preserved) shows up in the error profile.
 Map-reduce produces confidently wrong answers (89.8\% of errors) rather than novel safety violations, and restoring MC options substantially recovers safety.

-Four independent lines of evidence point in the same direction.
-Format gaps on safety benchmarks are large (Section~\ref{sec:format-dependence}).
-Within-format scaffold effects are near-zero (typically ${<}2$\,pp, consistent with practical equivalence under the 2$\times$2 design).
-Option-preserving variants recover 40--89\% of the map-reduce degradation when format is restored.
-Propagation tracing pinpoints the information bottleneck through which format is stripped.
-Together, these make it hard to sustain the interpretation that map-reduce degrades underlying alignment.
-Format conversion is the parsimonious account of the headline finding.
+Format conversion is what all four lines of evidence converge on as the parsimonious account.
+The format gaps on safety benchmarks are large (Section~\ref{sec:format-dependence}); within-format scaffold effects stay near zero (typically ${<}2$\,pp under the 2$\times$2 design, consistent with practical equivalence); option-preserving map-reduce recovers 40 to 89\% of the degradation once the format channel is restored; and propagation tracing localises the information bottleneck through which the options were stripped to begin with.
+Rival accounts handle one or two of these.
+This one handles all four.